thephilgray/launch-epub/README.md

 # Launch-EPUB

-A BrowserSync wrapper for sideloading unzipped EPUB projects in Readium for quick local testing and development with live reload.
+A wrapper for BrowserSync and readium-js-viewer to launch unzipped EPUB projects in the browser for quick local testing and development with live reload.

+Ideal for usage in the command line or as part of a development workflow.

 ## Basic usage (OSX)